jamesfricker/HouseAndRent/README.md

 # House and Rent

-This app will be a basic ETL app for rental data (and maybe housing data) in Australia.
+This app is a basic ETL app for rental data in Australia.

+Features coming
+- interactive web app
+- more context through housing, population data

 # Design

 ## Extract

-Get different Urls
-Scrape the Urls for relevant listings
+Scrape flatmates for rental listings

 ## Transform

 Transform the scraped information into correct tables and flatmates_id's

 ## Load

 Load the data into sql db

 ## Display

-Display basic analytics on site
+Display basic analytics in a jupyter notebook

 # Sources